Lightning-UK/API-Docs/README.md

 Product Owners are eligible to purchase our extended API for £10 or $13 (one time payment, forever) and be able to use our Booster, Ranking and Roblox to Discord API.

+In line with our Terms of Service and Privacy Policy.

 ## API Keys

 API Keys must be kept private and stored carefully.
-We automatically generate your key upon payment.
-You are entitled to have this changed by our Support Team in the event of leakage.
+We automatically generate your secure key upon payment.
+You are entitled to have this changed by our Support Team in the event of leakage or if you think you need it changed.

 ## Ratelimits

-Requests are rate limited by 250 requests in a 10 second window.
-This could be changed at any time.
+This is a paid product therefore we want to give users the most maximum and efficient number of requests possible.
+Ratelimits are measured through Internet Protocols.
+You can send 250 requests within a 10 second window.

+## Support

+You can contact our 24/7 support team via discord.gg/lightning should you have any problems or concerns.

 ## Features

-- Retrieve a Discord account by providing a Roblox user ID
+- Use our database with over tens of thousands of verification records to reversefind Roblox > Discord
-- Update a group member's rank
+- Update your group members roblox ranks
 - Retrieve an array of discord server boosters

+## Use Cases

+- Create a rank GUI in your Roblox game
+- Create a filter that blocks unverified users from accessing your game
+- Use the reversefind API to give users booster perks in your game

 # *Endpoints*